-- 1. To listen to them and to hear their point of view. - 2.
+- 1. To listen to and hear their point of view. - 2.
 To be polite and to address them in a reasonable tone of voice. - 3.
 To value all aspects of their achievements. - 4.
-To be as fair and consistent as possible when they have misbehaved. - 5.
+To be as fair and consistent as possible when they have made a mistake. - 5.
 To ensure their environment is safe. - 6.
-To talk with them about things that go wrong; we want children to understand why some things are wrong and why we have rules. - 7.
+To talk with them about things that go wrong. - 7.
 To create a positive environment in the classroom and playground. - 8.
-To be in charge and maintain order so that everyone may benefit from a positive environment.
+To trust them and to care about them equally. - 9.
+To treat them as individuals and to take an interest in their lives.

-- 9. To supervise the playground well. - 10.
-To trust them and to care about them equally. - 11.
-To treat them as individuals and to take an interest in their lives. - 12.
-To see each day as a fresh start.
+10. To see each day as a fresh start.